 Family/Living Room: Falling hazards can be abundantly prevalent in general living spaces.
 First, remove any throw rugs and confirm that carpeting is secure.
 Eliminate all clutter, cords, low furniture, etc. Also make sure there’s enough space between furniture to maneuver a walker or wheelchair safely.

 Kitchen: Assess storage areas that are higher than the senior’s waistline, and rearrange so that all heavy and/or highly used objects are stored in a more easily accessible place.
 It’s also essential to make sure that the kitchen floor remains clean and dry at all times, and again, that all throw rugs and any other tripping hazards are removed.

 Bathroom: Most senior falls take place in the bathroom, so pay extra close attention to any hazards you discover, and take time to make some easy modifications to enhance fall prevention and keep your senior loved one safe.
 Install grab bars beside the toilet and tub/shower, add non-slip strips to the tub/shower, replace the standard toilet seat with a raised one, and give some thought to a shower seat and handheld shower head for the senior.
 And always be sure the floor remains clean and dry.

-Did you know the in-home care professionals at Morning Glory Home Care are available to provide a personalized fall prevention assessment in your senior loved one’s home, in addition to providing high quality, personalized home health care in Edwardsville, IL.
+Did you know the in-home care professionals at Morning Glory Home Care are available to provide a personalized fall prevention assessment in your senior loved one’s home, in addition to providing high quality, personalized home care in Bellville and the surrounding areas.
 Contact us any time at 618-667-8400 to request a free in-home consultation to learn more tips for keeping your senior loved one safe with the assistance of our highly skilled caregiving team.